 - Treehouses: Get away from the city and spend some time at a Korean treehouse.
-Here is a list with 7 wonderful treehouses to explore.
+Here is a list of 7 wonderful treehouses to explore.

-- Capsule Hotels: If you are noise sensitive and not claustrophobic, try out a capsule hotel in South Korea, for example at the Cube Hotel.
+- Capsule Hotels: If you are noise sensitive and not claustrophobic, try out a capsule hotel in South Korea, for example, the Cube Hotel.

 - Water Quality: Yes, tap water is generally safe to drink.